 Introduction

 The measurement of behaviour is important for those involved in the scientific study of animal behaviour.
 Behavioural studies are used as a tool to measure captive animal welfare and are used more often than other welfare indicators such as glucocorticoid analysis (Fraser, 2009; Sands and Creel, 2004).
-For captive animals, behavioural research may also be used to investigate the prevalence of positive behaviours, such as foraging, or negative behaviours, such as stereotypies (Carlstead et al., 1991; Fernandez and Timberlake, 2008; Ward et al., 2018).
-Studies of behaviour are also frequently conducted for wild animal populations and to better understand natural history or investigate the impact of human disturbance (Lehner, 1998; Sand and Creel, 2004).
+For captive animals, behavioural research may also be used to investigate the prevalence of positive behaviours, like foraging, or negative behaviours, such as stereotypies (Carlstead et al., 1991; Fernandez and Timberlake, 2008; Ward et al., 2018).
+Studies of behaviour are also frequently conducted for wild animal populations and to better understand natural histories or investigate the impact of human disturbance (Lehner, 1998; Sand and Creel, 2004).
 Research on animal behaviour is now so well recognised that there are numerous journals dedicated to its study, for instance: Animal Behaviour, Appl.
 Anim.
 Behav.
 Sci., and Ethology.

 The methods used in animal behaviour research can be traced back to human studies.
 Scientists during the mid-twentieth Century often used a mixture of both human and animal models to answer questions in the field of behavioural psychology (Domjan, 2014; Pierce and Cheney, 2013).
 Based on the range of different techniques that were generated by earlier studies, Altmann (1974) summarised the behavioural research methods available.
 This paper became fundamentally important to those interested in behavioural research, and remains a keystone paper for researchers, with at least 16,100 citations, according to a search on Google Scholar (2020).
 Whilst other authors, such as Martin and Bateson (2007) further refined the behavioural methods and their definitions, Altmann’s work is still regularly cited.

-Since this initial review of behavioural methods, some behavioural sampling techniques became increasingly popular in animal literature, whereas others are rarely used.
+Since Altmann’s review of behavioural methods, some behavioural sampling techniques have become increasingly popular in animal literature, whereas others are rarely used.
 Several behaviour measurement techniques have received criticism in terms of their repeatability (Bernstein, 1991).
 For example, ad libitum (qualitative) sampling may be useful for developing ethograms and for pilot studies but has methodological flaws with regards to its lack of standardisation (Martin and Bateson, 2007; Rhine and Ender, 1983).
 However, ad libitum sampling is still used in animal behaviour literature, with a review by Mann (1999) identifying that between 53% and 59% of cetacean studies published in Marine Mammal Science used this sampling technique.

 Continuous recording, or focal sampling, is considered the gold standard for behavioural sampling, as this method records all occurrences of behaviour and their durations (Hämäläinen et al., 2016).
 In the past, this made continuous recording challenging for researchers, as an active animal that rapidly changed behaviour would have been difficult to observe and record (Tyler, 1979).
 Similarly, measurement of multiple animals using a continuous method would have been incredibly challenging to document accurately, hence why the method is considered synonymous with focal sampling of one individual (Altmann, 1974; Martin and Bateson, 2007).
 Use of modern technology has in part ameliorated some of these issues by allowing behaviour to be recorded and analysed later (Amato et al., 2013).
 However, continuous recording may remain a challenge, even with camera availability.
-As a result, several sampling methods have been developed to measure multiple animals at one time (scan sampling), as well in a non-continuous fashion.
+As a result, several sampling methods have been developed that allow multiple animals and behaviours to be measured at one time (scan sampling), as well in a non-continuous fashion.